AC-Aksan/Cabeiri/README.md

 # Cabeiri
-A web socket to discord interface for Rube-Goldberg chains, used but
+A web socket to discord interface for Rube-Goldberg chains.

 ## Config Arguments
 - `-T`